Frequently Asked Questions

 I've found an injured or grounded bat - what do I do with it?

-Call the National Bat Helpline on 0345 1300 228.
+Call the National Bat Helpline

 The National Bat Helpline never charges up front for the help they give bat finders.
 However,